hphuc1609/Tic-tac-toe-game/README.md

 ```
 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the <a href="LICENSE">LICENSE</a> file for details.